jun488/slick-pi-hole/README.md

 Instead of using whitelist or user scripts, simply click the bookmark when viewing a blocked page.

+Very good chance it works only some time, as Slickdeals has a buttload of different ways they encode stuff.

 # Where
 Tested Browsers
 * Chrome Version 68.0.3440.106 (Official Build) (64-bit)